-One of the most important of these programs is the RFS2, a federal law that requires that transportation fuels in the United States contain a minimum amount of renewable fuel.
+One of the most important of these programs is the RFS2, a federal law that requires that transportation fuels in the UnitedStates contain a minimum amount of renewable fuel.
 This program is administered by the U.S. Environmental Protection Agency ("EPA").
 The EPA's authority includes setting annual minimum aggregate levels of consumption in four renewable fuel categories, including the two primary categories in which our fuel competes with biomass-based diesel.
 The parties obligated to comply with this RVO are petroleum refiners and petroleum fuel importers.

-Certain members of the petroleum industry are strongly opposed to the RFS2 and can be expected to continue to press for changes both in the RFS2 itself and in the way that it is administered by the EPA.
+Certain members of the petroleum industry are strongly opposed to the RFS2 and can be expected to continue to press forchanges both in the RFS2 itself and in the way that it is administered by the EPA.
 One key point of contention is the rate of growth in the annual RVO.
-The RVO for biomass-based diesel was set at steadily rising levels beginning at 1.00 billion gallons in 2012 and increasing to 2.00 billion gallons in 2017.
-However, growth in the RVO for biomass-based diesel was constrained from 2017 through 2019, as the biomass-based diesel RVO increased by only 100,000 gallons from 2.00 billion to 2.10 billion gallons while the advanced biofuel RVO increased from 4.28 billion gallons to 4.92 billion gallons.
-For 2020 and 2021, the EPA set the biomass-based diesel RVO at 2.43 billion gallons.
-The 2020 advanced biofuel RVO has been set at 5.04 billion gallons which represents zero growth in the advanced biofuels category after taking into account the increase in the cellulosic volumes.
 We believe that growth in the annual RVOs is likely to influence our ability to grow our business and support the price of our fuel through the RINs.
 The EPA's future decisions regarding the RVO may influence our revenues and profit margins.

 The RFS2 also grants to the EPA authority to waive a qualifying refiner's obligation to comply with RFS2, through a small refinery exemption ("SRE"), based on a determination that the program is causing severe economic harm to that refinery.
 SREs can significantly harm demand for biomass-based diesel and the value of RINs.
 In December 2019, the EPA issued a ruling on the reallocation of the required volumes under RFS2 in an attempt to offset the effect of the SREs.
 The ruling detailed the intent to redistribute the exempt volumes granted through the SRE to non-exempt obligated parties.
-This redistribution will be calculated on a three-year rolling average, based on the U.S. Department of Energy ("DoE") recommended relief.
+This redistribution will be calculated on athree-year rolling average, based on the U.S. Department of Energy ("DoE") recommended relief.
 The EPA has consistently granted more relief through small refinery waivers than recommended by the DoE.

-We believe that the increase in small refinery waivers granted in 2018 for the 2016 and 2017 RVO years and in 2019 for the 2018 RVO year significantly affected the demand and price of RINs as the average price of D4 (Biomass-based diesel classification) RINs fell from \$0.57 to \$0.40 during 2019 according to OPIS data.
+We believe that the increase in small refinery waivers previously granted significantly affected the demand and price of RINsas the average price of D4 (Biomass-based diesel classification) RINs fell during 2019 according to OPIS data.
 If the EPA continues this practice, it may harm demand and price of RINs and thus our profitability.

-Subsequent to the EPA's December 2019 ruling, in January 2020, the 10th Circuit Court of Appeals issued a ruling invalidating the process the EPA had been using to grant SREs.
+Subsequent to the EPA's December 2019 ruling, in January 2020, the 10th Circuit Court of Appeals issued a rulinginvalidating the process the EPA had been using to grant SREs.
 The EPA also denied 54 retroactive waivers filed for periods 2011-2018.
 There are 14 remaining waivers that are still to be decided on by the EPA.
 We believe these actions have increased RIN values.
 In January 2021, the Supreme Court of the United States agreed to review the 10th Circuit Court's ruling on the SRE matter.
 There is no certainty of the outcome of the review at this time.
 The EPA could change their procedures to permit more SREs and that has the potential to cause further harm to RIN values.